cube10/cube10/README.md

-# Cube List
+# Story Blocks

-Cube List is an innovative platform that aggregates trending articles and presents them in a user-friendly fashion.
+Story Blocks is an innovative platform that aggregates trending articles and presents them in a user-friendly fashion.
 It is powered by AngularJS and uses MongoDB on the backend.
 Here is how it works:

 - API calls are made to various social media sources, gathering details for trending topics
 - Trending topic data is cached in a Mongo database, to facilitate consistent client-side rendering.